OpenTPCast/Docs/guides/UPGRADE.md

 ### Purchasing A TPCast VirtualHere Licence
-![Applying licence to VirtualHere USB Client](../img/virtualhere-purchase.jpg) If you are reflashing a previously upgraded TPCast and have already purchased a TPCast VirtualHere licence, you do not need to purchase a new licence and can skip this section.
+![Applying licence to VirtualHere USB Client](../img/virtualhere-purchase.jpg) *Note: If you are reflashing a previously upgraded TPCast device and have already purchased a TPCast VirtualHere licence, you do not need to purchase a new licence and can skip this section.*

 1. Launch VirtualHere USB Client and wait for the `TPCast` device to appear under `USB Hubs`.
 1. Navigate to https://www.virtualhere.com/tpcast_purchase in a web browser.